caramelomartins/website/content/blog/2019/06/pyinstaller-pyfiglet-trouble.md

 This essay is a slightly extended version of a [comment](https://github.com/pyinstaller/pyinstaller/issues/2389#issuecomment-476414044) I made on `PyInstaller`'s official repository, regarding `PyInstaller` and `PyFiglet` integration, as well as some known issues.

-[PyFiglet](https://github.com/pwaller/pyfiglet) allows you to create _really_ large letters out of ordinary text, as per [figlet](http://www.figlet.org/)'s, which essentially results in interesting displays commonly seen in command line interfaces.
+[PyFiglet](https://github.com/pwaller/pyfiglet) allows you to create _really_ large letters out of ordinary text, as per [figlet](http://www.figlet.org/)'s own description, which essentially results in interesting displays commonly seen in command line interfaces.
 One example of this would be:

 ```shell
 # From wwww.figlet.org.